sharetribe/flex-docs/src/docs/ftw-content/how-to-add-static-pages-in-ftw/index.md

 import React from 'react';
 ```

-In the second line we import some components:
+On the second line we import some components:

-- **LayoutSingleColumn** and wrappers that it needs to position content
+- **LayoutSingleColumn** and the wrappers that it needs to position
+  content on the page
 - **Footer** component (to be added inside LayoutWrapperFooter)
 - **NamedLink** makes it easier to point to different pages inside the
   application